macabrie/neocats/README.md

 Neocats is a 2D pixel art web game, paying homage to Neopets, that allows users to play various mini-games within a cute fictional town.

+Use WASD to move around the map.
+Enter a door to start a minigame.

 Current Minigames:
-- Catch the Food: catch the falling food within a 30 second timer to try and score as high of a point total as possible.
+- Restaurant: catch the falling food within a 30 second timer to try and score as high of a point total as possible.

 Games to be Added:
+- Dojo: fighting game

+Future Plans:
-- Fighting mini game in the dojo
+- More buildings and games in the current map
+- A second map you can access by following the road with more games
+- NPCs

 Sprites credits:
 - Cat Player: https://pipoya.itch.io/pipoya-free-rpg-character-sprites-nekonin